Shih Tzu Lifespan: How Long Do Shih Tzu Live?

 When you get a new Shih Tzu, make sure to check it’s history.

-Proper breeding can help reduce the chances of a lot of health issues since breeders screen for these conditions.
+Proper breeding can help reduce the chances of a lot of health issues since breeder's screen for these conditions.

 If you’re a dog lover, then your canine companion is more than a pet, she’s part of the family.

-If your Shih Tzu has made her way into your heart, then, of course, you want to do everything you can to make sure she’ll live a long and healthy life.
+And if your Shih Tzu has made her way into your heart, then, of course, you want to do everything you can to make sure she’ll live a long and healthy life.

-Knowing what to look for and how to take care of your dog will help her enjoy her days with you, whether it be the average of 14 years or more.
+Knowing what to look for and how to take care of your dog will help her enjoy her days with you, whether it be the average of 13 years or more.